prisms-center/phaseField/README.md

 ## Version information:

-This version of the code, v2.1 (pre), contains some somewhat substantial changes from v2.0.2.
-The expected finalized release is in August 2018.
+This version of the code, v2.1, contains some somewhat substantial changes from v2.0.2.
+It was released in August 2018.
 See [version_changes.md](version_changes.md) for details.

 ## What is PRISMS-PF?